IRISneurolab/NCA/README.md

 ## 🎓 Citation & Research

-If you use this framework in your research, please cite our method article:
+If you use this framework in your research, please cite our method article

-> **Roger, E. (2026).** *Anchoring Brain Age on Cognitive Performance: The Multimodal NeuroCognitive Age Framework.* University of Sherbrooke.

 ## 👤 Author